Many people describe common changes to the taste of food and drink during treatment. Here are suggestions of how to manage these changes.

 Practicing good oral hygiene is very important during and after treatment.
 Clean your teeth with a soft toothbrush after each meal, and regularly rinse your mouth with salt water or the mouthwash suggested by your treatment team.

-Reviewed by: Dr Anna Boltong, Head of Cancer Information and Support Services, Cancer Council Victoria, VIC; Rosemarie Bartholomeusz, Registered Nurse, Chemotherapy Day Unit, Peter MacCallum Cancer Centre, VIC; Katherine Lane, Nurse Manager, Cancer Council Victoria, VIC; Wolfgang Marx, Dietitian and Nutritionist, and Senior Research Officer, University of Queensland, QLD; Gary Power, Consumer, QLD: Steve Pratt, Nutrition and Physical Activity Manager, Cancer Council WA, WA; Claire Smith, Chief Radiation Therapist, Oceania Oncology, QLD.
+Dr Anna Boltong, Head of Cancer Information and Support Services, Cancer Council Victoria, VIC; Rosemarie Bartholomeusz, Registered Nurse, Chemotherapy Day Unit, Peter MacCallum Cancer Centre, VIC; Katherine Lane, Nurse Manager, Cancer Council Victoria, VIC; Wolfgang Marx, Dietitian and Nutritionist, and Senior Research Officer, University of Queensland, QLD; Gary Power, Consumer, QLD: Steve Pratt, Nutrition and Physical Activity Manager, Cancer Council WA, WA; Claire Smith, Chief Radiation Therapist, Oceania Oncology, QLD.